elmersson/spotion/README.md

 ## Description

 A brain-child from the easy esthetic of Notion universe with the functionality of Spotify.
+Short commands and other usefull things are finally comming to Spotify.

 ## Tech-stack